 You will first need to make sure that an attorney is licensed to practice in your state, preferably in your region of that state.
 Then you can narrow the search to attorneys that handle premises liability cases.
 However, these are only the basic requirements when looking for the right attorney.

-To make sure you get compensation that reflects the costs you’re facing, you need an attorney that is willing to devote time and energy into your case.
-You want an attorney that you feel comfortable with, that will respond to your calls and take the time to address your concerns.
+To make sure you get compensation that reflects the costs you’re facing, you need an attorney that is willing to devote time and energy to your case.
+You want an attorney that you feel comfortable with, who will respond to your calls and take the time to address your concerns.

 David Mann has a reputation for getting exceptional results for clients, but he also builds relationships with them.
 Our firm wants to know how an injury has disrupted your life, so we can get you the help and payment you need.